 United States Regulations: The MGP session also discussed engagement with the Biden Administration, to be led by Exxon, as it pursues new methane regulations in the United States.

-Underpinning the MGP Principle to increase transparency, MGP Signatories and Supporting Organisations have completed a template providing information on their methane emissions data, their 2020 work to reduce these emissions, and their plans for 2021.
-These are available to view via the MGP website.
+Underpinning the MGP principle to increase transparency, MGP members have completed a template providing information on their methane emissions data, their 2020 work to reduce these emissions and their plans for 2021.